-This section takes on a slightly different form to the other chapters, due to the unique ways in which regulators and enforcement agencies are adapting their responses to this growing phenomenon.
-We will now look at a variety of ways in which these substances can be regulated and their relative merits and harms.
-At the time of writing, the UK government is still responding to new substances with specific bans and temporary bans but the Psychoactive Substances Act 2016 has received Royal Assent and is due to come into effect in May 2016 (47).
+This section takes on a slightly different form to the other chapters, due to the unique ways in which regulators and enforcement-agencies are adapting their responses to this growing phenomenon.
+We will now look at a variety of ways in which these substances can be regulated, and at their relative merits and harms.
+We will concentrate on The Psychoactive Substances Act 2016 that came into force on 26 May 2016 in the UK (47).